constants ValueFormatEnum

 • dir - collects the direct descendents.

-• rec - collects all descendents ( leaf items ).
+• rec - collects the leaf descendents ( leaf items ).
 A leaf item is an item with no child items.

 Currently, the following items are excluded by aggregate functions: